aipress24/aipress24/README.md

     - Add advanced tools for categorizing, tagging, and managing articles.
     - Enable bulk publishing and scheduling for agencies.
 3. **Matchmaking System**
-    - Develop AI-driven matchmaking for connecting journalists, PR professionals, and experts.
+    - Develop ML-driven matchmaking for connecting journalists, PR professionals, and experts.
     - Allow filters for specific sectors, regions, or topics.
 4. **ERP Integration**
     - Integrate Dolibarr ERP for managing organizational finances.
+Cf. <https://doc.aipress24.com/dev/dolibarr/>.
 5. **Cloud Deployment**
     - Package as a Nix / NixOS application for easy deployment on cloud platforms.
     - Support deployment on Hop3.